North America's First Metal Miners & Metal Artisans

 Another Old Copper Complex site is the Chautauqua Grounds Site at Marinette, Wisconsin.
 The Chautauqua Grounds Site, and several others, helped in clarifying the links between the mortuary complexes of the Middle and Late Archaic Period and lent additional support to the case for indigienous peoples.

 Evidentiary finds at sites in Canada support the findings at the Wisconsin sites.
 Old Copper Complex artifacts have been found at sites in the Canadian Provinces of Alberta, Manitoba, Ontario, and Quebec.
 The Morrison Island-6 Site, located on an island in the Ottawa River, was found to contain 18 burials and 276 copper artifacts, including a spud, projectile points, knives, and others.
-Also of interest was the discovery of worked and unworked copper scraps, indicating copper implement and weapon manufacture on the site.
+Also of interest was the discovery of worked and unworked copper scraps, indicating copper implement manufacture on the site.
 A carbon-14 date places this site at 4700BP, clearly an Old Copper Complex Site.
 The Caribou Lake Site contained a cremation pit with skeletal fragments and tooth enamel remains, along with copper artifacts.
 Carbon-14 dating placed this site at 3900BP.

 While skeleton remains associated with the Old Copper Complex did not become known to acheologists until 1945, many sites where copper tools and implements were manufactured were discovered much earlier in Wisconsin, all originally being surface finds, some Old Copper Complex and some from later manifestations.
 From the 1870s through the 1920s workshop sites were found that contained large quantities of copper fragments, partially finished and some finished tools and implements.
 Some of these include sites at Two Rivers (Manitowoc County), 4 sites along the Fox River (Marquette County), a site on the Black River south of Sheboygan, several sites in Waupaca County, sites along Green Bay in Oconoto and Brown Counties.
 Since the 1960s numerous workshop sites have been identified in Oneida, Vilas, Lincoln, Price and Forest Counties.
-Workshop sites have also been identified in Michigan at Osceola near Calumet, Chassell, on the Portage Lake Canal, at Dollar Bay, and Hancock, all in Houghton County.
+Workshop sites have also been identified in Michigan at Osceola near Calumet, Chassell, on the Portage Lake Canal, at Dollar Bay, and Hancock, all in Houghton County, as well as several in Mackinac County.

 Old Copper Complex artifacts have been found from Alberta in the west to Quebec in the east in Canada, and as far west as North Dakota, as far east as Delaware and as far south as Kentucky in the United States, but the center of the Old Copper Complex is generally agreed to be in Wisconsin.
 How did Old Copper Complex artifacts come to be scattered so far afield?
 The answer to this question is obviously trade.
 The presence, in Wisconsin, Michigan and Minnesota, of many specific types of stone and shell artifacts not indigenous to Wisconsin demonstrate that widespread trading took place throughout North America.
 This is evidenced by the presence of Wyoming obsidian and salt water shells in the Lake Superior Region.